AnoukSmet/Casa-Pedra-Nobre/testing.md

 On large devices, image is being displayed on the left, with the description and button on the right.

 ### **Functionality**
+Button 'Book now' within hero image works as planned and takes the user to the reservation page.
 Buttons to move left and right in the carousel work as intented.
 Disabled automatic scrolling of the carousel to give the user the control to go to the next slide.
 Indicator below carousel to let the user know how many slides there are and where user is located on that moment.
+Link within the carousel work as planned and redirects the user to the corresponding page.

 ### **Lighthouse report**
 """ Include 2 image performance screenshots """